NightFox-YT/Realix/README.md

 ## 📌 Description
 Realix is a lightweight, simple 16-bit OS designed for x86 architecture, developed from scratch on NASM x86.

-❗ This version is officially supported by the author until 23.08.25.
+❗ **Attention:** This version is officially supported by the author until 23.08.25.

 ## ✨ Features
 - ✔️ BIOS-based bootloader | 🆕
 - ⏳ VGA text output (80x25)
 - ❌ No filesystem
 - ❌ No user input
-- ❌ No networking
+- ❌ No internet support
 - ❌ No sounds

 ## 📦 Hardware Requirements